levelarts-studio/cte-docs/content/gad2-docs/modules/unit-1/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Project Planning & Concept Development
+  Narrative Design & Game Design Document
 </div>

-This unit launches the capstone year by introducing collaborative project planning and concept development.
-Students form teams, define their game’s vision, and create the core documents that will guide production: a **Game Design Document (GDD)**, an **art style guide**, and **visual target boards**.
-The unit ends with a blockout of the main level in Unreal Engine to test scale and layout.
+This unit kicks off the Capstone Year.
+Students learn how to **plan and document a game project** using professional methods.
+The focus is on connecting story, mechanics, and visual design into a cohesive plan.
+Each student will draft a **Game Design Document (GDD)** for their vertical slice idea.

 {{< callout type="info" >}}
-This unit emphasizes **pre-production**.
-By the end, every student team will have a playable blockout, a working GDD, and a shared visual direction for their final project.
+This is the **pre-production stage** of the capstone.
+A strong GDD now will make the rest of the year smoother and more focused.
+The GDD is not just paperwork — it is your team’s blueprint for the game.
 {{< /callout >}}

+---

 ## Topics Covered
-- Team formation and role assignment (art, design, tech, production)
+- Fundamentals of narrative design in games (story, character arcs, player experience)
+- Core gameplay loops and mechanics documentation
+- Defining scope for a vertical slice
-- Game Design Document (GDD) structure and drafting
+- Writing and formatting a Game Design Document (overview, mechanics, art style, UI, milestones)
-- Art style guides: palettes, references, tone
-- Visual target boards and mood references
-- Unreal Engine blockout of the main level (scale, navigation, composition)
+- Researching examples of professional GDDs

+---

 ## Assignments
 {{< cards >}}
-  {{< card link="/gad2-docs/modules/unit-1/a1" title="(U1.1) Team Roles & Pipeline Planning" >}}
+  {{< card link="/gad2-docs/modules/unit-1/a1" title="(A1.1) Narrative Concept & Story Pitch" >}}
+  {{< card link="/gad2-docs/modules/unit-1/a2" title="(A1.2) Core Loop & Gameplay Outline" >}}
-  {{< card link="/gad2-docs/modules/unit-1/a2" title="(U1.2) Drafting a Game Design Document" >}}
+  {{< card link="/gad2-docs/modules/unit-1/a3" title="(A1.3) Drafting the Game Design Document" >}}
-  {{< card link="/gad2-docs/modules/unit-1/a3" title="(U1.3) Art Style Guide & Visual Targets" >}}
+  {{< card link="/gad2-docs/modules/unit-1/a4" title="(A1.4) Peer Review & Feedback Session" >}}
-  {{< card link="/gad2-docs/modules/unit-1/a4" title="(U1.4) Unreal Blockout: First Pass" >}}
+  {{< card link="/gad2-docs/modules/unit-1/a5" title="(A1.5) Finalized GDD Portfolio Upload" >}}
 {{< /cards >}}

+---

 ## Learning Report

 **Objectives**
-- Assign and describe production roles within a game team
+- Define a game narrative that fits into a vertical slice scope
+- Outline core mechanics and player experience in a structured way
-- Draft a Game Design Document with goals, features, and scope
+- Draft and revise a professional-style GDD
-- Create an art style guide with references and tone boards
+- Collaborate with peers to give and receive constructive feedback
-- Assemble visual target boards to align team vision
+- Prepare documentation that can be handed off to a team
-- Produce a playable Unreal Engine blockout for scale and layout testing

 **Materials**
 - Notebook or digital journal
-- Classroom computers with Unreal Engine and Blender installed
+- Reference examples of professional GDDs
-- Shared team workspace (Google Drive, Notion, or equivalent)
+- Word processor or layout tool (Google Docs, Notion, Canva, etc.)

 **Assessment**
-Students demonstrate planning skills through GDD drafts, style guides, and visual targets.
-Technical understanding is shown in the Unreal blockout build.
-Collaboration is assessed through participation in team role assignments and group deliverables.
+Students will be assessed on the clarity, completeness, and usability of their Game Design Document.
+The GDD must be detailed enough that another team could use it to build the vertical slice without further explanation.

 **Activities**
-Teams brainstorm concepts, draft a GDD, collect references for style and tone, and build a simple blockout of their level in Unreal.
-Class critiques provide checkpoints for refining documents and adjusting scope before production.
+Students draft narrative pitches, identify core mechanics, and build out GDD sections week by week.
+Peer reviews ensure clarity and scope.
+At the end, the GDD is finalized and uploaded to portfolios.

+---

 ## Education Standards

 The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **3.1** — Explore the wide array of creative and technical jobs across industries.
+- **2.2** — Use industry-appropriate terminology in design documentation
-- **4.3** — Use job-specific hardware/software for workflows and delivery of content to various platforms.
+- **10.2** — Use research and references to support creative ideas
-- **4.6** — Use industry-standard asset tracking, file naming conventions, and storage/back-up protocols.
-- **5.2** — Solve industry-specific creative challenges, accept critique, and apply feedback.
-- **16.6** — Understand components and workflow for each stage of pre-production, production, and post-production.
+- **16.4** — Develop and analyze creative briefs and design documents
+- **18.6** — Collaborate with a production team on project planning
+- **20.1** — Investigate how game engines support narrative and design pipelines